-	This is done the following way: the dialout associated with the Mediator endpoint initiates a call that goes from a dialout via endpoint, to trunks in the trunk group associated with the endpoint, then to the CarrierX DID, and to the stage one phone number via PSTN.
+This is done the following way: the dialout associated with the Mediator endpoint initiates a call that goes from a dialout via the endpoint, to trunks in the trunk group associated with the endpoint, then to the CarrierX DID, and to the stage one phone number via the PSTN.
 If the call is successfully answered, the same procedure is repeated for the stage two phone number.
 After both phones answer the call, they are finally connected together.
 Either phone number can be hidden from its calling counterpart, if necessary.

-The Voicemail endpoint is used to create a voicemail-like call flow: the other callers dial your phone number and, if the call is not answered, they are redirected to the instructions allowing them to record their message.
-After that, you can check these recordings: listen to them, delete, get their transcriptions, etc. Refer to our Voicemail Endpoint Quick Start to get more information on how to set up and use Voicemail endpoint.
+The Voicemail endpoint is used to create a voicemail-like call flow: other callers dial your phone number and, if the call is not answered, they are redirected to the instructions allowing them to record their message.
+After that, you can check those recordings: listen to them, delete, get their transcriptions, etc. Refer to our Voicemail Endpoint Quick Start to get more information on how to set up and use Voicemail endpoint.